kirilltitov/FDBSwift/README.md

 > **Fine.
 I'll do it myself.**
 >> _Episode III: Revenge of FoundationDB_

-This is FoundationDB wrapper for Swift.
+This is FoundationDB client for Swift.
 It's quite low-level, (almost) `Foundation`less and can into Swift-NIO.

 ## Installation